turguthaspolat/pathawayer/README.md

 </p>

 <h2>Current solutions on the way of AI & Blockchain Symbiosis</h2>
-A solution, called collective learning, suitable for the above context is being developed by the startup company [Fetch.ai](https://fetch.ai/).
+A solution, called collective learning, suitable for the above context is being developed by the startup company, [Fetch.ai](https://fetch.ai/).

 <h5>What is Collective Learning</h5>